Space Race 2.0: Boosting Into Orbit Not Just For Superpowers Anymore

 “It says something about what you can achieve that in turn is going to affect how countries view China when it comes to terrestrial issues, whether it’s border disputes, whether it’s building islands in the South China Sea, whether it’s Taiwan’s future.”

 India is also gearing up to compete in the space race and it recently launched 104 satellites from one rocket.
-After the record-breaking launch, A S Kiran Kumar, head of the Indian Space Research Organization, boasted his country was ready and willing to build its own space station high above Earth, according to the Times of India.
+After the record-breaking launch, A S Kiran Kumar, head of the Indian Space Research Organization, boasted that his country was ready and willing to build its own space station high above Earth, according to the Times of India.

 “We have all the capabilities to set up a space station.
 The day the country takes the decision; we will ‘ok’ the project.
 Just draw a policy and provide us necessary funds and time.”